a-postx/Serilog.Enrichers.MassTransitMessage/README.md

 ## About

 Serilog enricher for parametrized logging of MassTransit message properties.
-Package reduces tracing pain in distributed microservice systems - once configured, Serilog events are enriched with extra properties that can easily be used for tracing when activity source is MassTransit message bus message.
+Package reduces tracing pain in distributed microservice systems.
+Once configured, Serilog events will be enriched with extra properties in case the activity source is a MassTransit message bus message.

 ## Usage